It’s time to respect that Republicans care about only one thing: winning

 What has happened in the course of human history that suggests today’s Republican Senators would answer this call?
 Not one thing.
 Yet Democratic presidential candidate Joe Biden echoes his former boss, imploring his Republican colleagues to “follow your conscience.”

-They must know that this is the stuff of pure fantasy; why even bother pretending otherwise?
+They both must know by now that this is the stuff of pure fantasy; why even bother pretending otherwise?
 Applying rules “based on what’s convenient or advantageous in the moment” is a central pillar of the Republican party in 2020.
 At a certain point, we would all do well to just admit that’s the case and proceed accordingly.

 Conservative blogger Matt Walsh recently tweeted a succinct summary of the Republican reasoning behind Trump filling Ginsberg’s seat before the election.